ArGilfea/TRU-IMP/ReadMe.md

 The units are in voxels.
 ### Rotate:
-This will rotate the whole segmentation by a number of degree in each spatial dimensions.
+This will rotate the whole segmentation by a number of degree in each spatial dimensions, according to its center of mass.
 Note, the order of rotation is fixed.
 The first value is the first axis of rotation, and so forth.
 Plan accordingly the desired values.

 The units are in degrees (they are converted in radiants inside the program).
+### Expansion:
+This will expand the whole segmentation around its center of mass.
+Each factor representes an axis.

+The units are proportions (unitless), with 1 being an identity expansion.
 ## Error Bar Schemes:
 ### Linear Shift:
 This will take a given segmentation and shift it by